 New!
 From 1937…

 The second disadvantage of disposable menstrual products is logical: you throw them away after using.
 This increases your ecological footprint; for every use you need new products which need to be produced as well as distributed.
 That’s why it’s more sustainable to use a reusable product.
 Like a menstrual cup.
 This isn’t a new invention.
 Quite the opposite: the first usable commercial cup, made from latex rubber, was already patented in 1937.
-However, it took quite some time for menstrual cups to go mainstream and become popular in the UK, Canada, Australia and the USA.
+However, it took quite some time for menstrual cups to go mainstream.
+Only in the last few decades, they’ve become quite popular in the UK, Canada, Australia and the USA.

 The huge advantage of a cup: you only need one, which will last up to 15 years if you take care of it.
 On environmental level there’s also a concern though: you need water to clean it.
 Using a lot of warm water every time you rinse out the cup also burdens the environment.
 Therefore, washable sanitary towels could, in theory, be an even greener choice.
 They are soaked in cold water before they’re thrown in the energy-saving washing machine.
 Saying for sure what’s the most eco-friendly option is almost impossible, as there are so many variables to take into account.